007exe/chroot_scripts/README.md

 1. You need to set up ssh config manually in each environment you use.
 So, do next steps:
 * chroot into environment
 * edit /etc/ssh/sshd_config and change port number to some unique one
-* Run these command to initialize ssh keys: touch /lib/rc/init.d/softlevel ; rc-update -u ; rc-service sshd start
+* Run these command to initialize ssh keys (replace lib64 with lib, if environment is x86): rc-update -u ; touch /lib64/rc/init.d/softlevel  ; rc-service sshd start

 2. Add users and set passwords for everyone